 A student may apply for a dissertation grant as soon as they can determine what eligible expenses will relate to their dissertation research.
-The student shall complete an "Application for Dissertation Support"(see Appendix C).
+The student shall complete an Application for

+Dissertation Support.
 The form can also be found at the PhD/PsyD Group hosted on Teams.

 Completed Application for Dissertation Support forms shall be submitted to the Graduate Psychology Program Administrator for program approval via the embedded link.
 The student shall be notified of approval by the Graduate Psychology Program Administrator.
 Approved forms will remain on file in the department office until the time when the student has made all approved expenditures.
-Once the student has made all approved expenditures, they should see the assistant to the Dean of the School of PCFT, Ms. Joy Lobatos, for an expense report and further instructions.
+Once the student has made all approved expenditures, they should see the assistant to the Doctoral Programs Office Coordinator, Ms. Elisabeth Clements, for an expense report and further instructions.
 All original receipts must be submitted with the expense report in order for the student to receive grant funding.
 See "Obtaining reimbursement" below for further details.